paulsonder/OCL-OOUX/README.md

 <h2>Object-Oriented UX (OOUX) for Open Concept Lab</h2>
 <p></p>As part of our commitment to creating intuitive, user-centered designs, we've adopted the Object-Oriented UX (OOUX) methodology to drive our application design decisions.
-This introduction aims to familiarise contributors and stakeholders with the principles of OOUX and explain how we use it to structure our information </p>
+This repository includes the most up-to-date ObJect Map, a history of change as we evolve our applications and services and a Wiki with documentation to understand more about this approach.</p>